agreen4/UP473_S22/content/assignments/index.md

 ### Deliverable

-Prepare your assessment as a memorandum of  around 4,000 words.
+Prepare your assessment as a memorandum of  around 3,000 words.
 Your memorandum should include sufficient analysis and properly referenced evidence for another housing market expert to measure the strength and validity of your assertions.
 The judicious use of maps, imagery, and tables should be included to support your analysis.

 ### Data Notes

-The federal government has recently depreciated the use of AFFH data in its planning processes.
-While the data has been removed from federal data repositories (a somewhat uncommon move), you can find the raw data available on our course Box site.
 You will need to construct your own summaries from the AFFH Raw Data – please note that this process may be time-consuming – leave yourself plenty of time to work through this.
-For more specifics on data and indicators, please also see HUDs data documentation, also available on our course Box site.
+For more specifics on data and indicators, please also see HUD's data documentation.

 ### Assignment Submission